huggingface/transformers/docs/source/usage.rst

     for i in range(len(classes)):
         print(f"{classes[i]}: {round(not_paraphrase_results[i] * 100)}%")

-This should output the following results:
+This outputs the following results:

 ::